CrowsCode/Challenges/Simple-Add-sort-Delete-ofOrders__React/readme.md

-A simple React and Firebase website, where users can add orders by providing phone number and description.
-Users could also delete orders (when they are done or canceled) or could search through them using search bar.
+A simple React and Firebase website where users can add orders by providing a phone number and description.
+Users can also delete orders (when they are done or canceled) and search through them using a search bar.

 https://gonaorders.firebaseapp.com/